Back

 • Glasgow, United Kingdom

 Tour ends: Glasgow, Scotland.
 Fly home anytime.
-A transfer is included from the Kimpton Blythswood Square Hotel, Glasgow, or the VOCO Grand Hotel Glasgow to Glasgow International Airport.
+A transfer is included from the Kimpton Blythswood Square Hotel, Glasgow, or the voco Grand Hotel Glasgow to Glasgow International Airport or Glasgow Central Train Station.
 Allow three hours for flight check-in.

 Get FREE Price Alerts